Developing Shared Vision - 🇬🇧 English Version

 The world doesn’t change because people watch others act.
 It changes when capable people take initiative.

 No one can do everything, but everyone can do something.
-The strongest market positions in the years ahead will belong to companies that dare to stand for something — and who adapt their business models and missions to the times.
+The strongest market positions in the years ahead will belong to companies that dare to stand for something — and who adapt their business models and purpose to the new times.

-Both foundation, walls, and roof must be strengthened in Capitalism 2.0.
+All parts, foundation, walls, and roof must be strengthened and act together in Capitalism 2.0.

 On a 5-point scale from "very poor" to "very good," rate your company’s status across these nine areas (from foundation to roof).
 Then, mark where you want to be in 2–3 years.
 Finally, develop a plan to get there.